Position: Universal Aesthetic Alignment Narrows Artistic Expression: Results and Discussion

 \subsection{Image Generation Models}

-Image generation evaluation results are shown in Table~\ref{tab:gen}.
-Within each family, the preference-aligned model generally performs the worst in the wide-spectrum aesthetics prompt following.
-Playground shows a larger $\Delta$ than SDXL, likely due to the poor original quality of SDXL and the high original quality of Playground.
-Instruction alignment (SD3.5M-GenEval) provides a slight benefit for following wide-spectrum aesthetics prompts, but the effect is weak.
-Interestingly, Flux Krea, though preference-aligned, performs best in the Flux family.
-This is likely because it originates from an unaligned version (flux-dev-raw) and was not heavily aligned, or because its non-generalized alignment preserved some wide-spectrum aesthetics flexibility.
+Image generation results are in Table~\ref{tab:gen}.
+Within each family, the preference-aligned model generally performs the worst on wide-spectrum aesthetics prompt following.
+Playground shows a larger $\Delta$ than SDXL, likely due to SDXL's poor and Playground's high original quality.
+Instruction alignment (SD3.5M-GenEval) gives a slight but weak benefit.
+Flux Krea, though preference-aligned, performs best in the Flux family, likely because it originates from an unaligned version (flux-dev-raw) and was not heavily aligned, or because its non-generalized alignment preserved some flexibility.
+Base models can do reasonably well on anti-aesthetics generations despite the more complex prompts, showing this is alignment-induced bias rather than an instruction-following failure.

 The success rate indicates how often the LLM selects $I_a$ as better following $p_a$ than $I_o$.
-Even small advantages c unt as success.
-The DanceFlux result is notably poor: about 64\% of the time, $I_a$ it performs the same or worse in wide-spectrum aesthetics compared to $I_o$.
+Even small advantages count as success.
+The DanceFlux result is notably poor: about 64\% of the time, $I_a$ performs the same or worse in wide-spectrum aesthetics compared to $I_o$.